 Atticus– a grown-up name for a sweet little boy, this protagonist moniker would be an excellent addition to your baby names roster from To Kill a Mockingbird.

 Augustus (Auggie) – if you haven’t read (or seen, I won’t judge!)
-Wonder yet, you might not get the hype: but once you do, you’ll be sure to feel inspired by this sweet boy’s name.
+You might not get the hype, but once you do, you’ll surely feel inspired by this sweet boy’s name.

 Edison– a regal and historic name attached to a very regal book: Crazy Rich Asians is a fantastic novel that will soon be on the big screen.

 Finn– playful adventure awaits your sweet little one with this clever, quirky name from Adventures of Huckleberry Finn.

-Ishmael– call your son this: and though he’ll likely never have a keychain with his name on it, the strong name with a timeless connection to Moby Dick won’t let your boy falter.
+Ishmael– call your son this: and though he’ll likely never have a keychain with his name on it, the strong boy name with a timeless connection to Moby Dick won’t let your boy falter.

 Langston– this brilliant, bright name is not from a specific book per se, but instead one of the greatest poets and novelists to have ever lived: Langston Hughes.